CNA (TV network): 1998: Background and launch

+2000 to 2003 : Increase in popularity

 Jill Neubronner, who was also a newscaster and reporter for TCS since 1995, left CNA in December 2000 for CNN.
 The channel's ratings increased in Indonesia over a breaking story in late July 2001, with 464,000 viewers tuning in.
 During the post-National Day period, Singapore Tonight brought back former television news presenters TC Koh, Dorothy Tan, Norman Lim and Duncan Watt, sitting alongside then-current presenter Sharon Tong.
 The plan was conceived by Chay Ting Nee, who emulated it after seeing a US station he worked at do the same.
 By late September 2001, the channel had achieved international targets two years ahead of schedule, with 12 million households and 35,000 hotel rooms in 15 countries receiving the service, showing strong demand for news from an Asian perspective.
 Its output in Singapore, including the website, have reached record figures for the time, with its coverage of the aftermath of the September 11 attacks being seen by 35% of the Singaporean population, with Asia Tonight becoming the second most-watched English programme on local TV.
 Ratings were several times higher than foreign networks available on cable, and its website received 9.3 million page views.
 The attacks gave prominence to the network, reaching audience levels higher than BBC World and CNN International.

 The channel started broadcasts to Hong Kong on 1 July 2002, five years after the handover, on Hong Kong Cable Television.
 The channel launched in Brunei on 30 September 2002 on the Kristal TV platform, available on its UHF platform on a part-time basis.
 The following month it signed a contract with Indonesian news network Metro TV, enabling the channel to have access to footage and programmes from CNA, with potential co-operation agreements between the two on the cards.
 In December, selected programming became available to SingNet BroadBand subscribers.
 Broadcasts in Taiwan started on 1 February 2003 with CNA being a programme provider for Eastern Television's Digital Channel, which also included five other foreign news providers.
 On 17 April 2003, CNAMobile was launched, the first SMS headlines service in Singapore.

 The network reached new records in April 2003 due to the SARS-related specials.
 The specials drew in 1.4 million viewers accounting for its highest cumulative reach so far of 24%.
 In August 2003, Mediacorp signed an agreement with AsiaSat to deliver CNA on AsiaSat-3S effective 1 September 2003.
 With this arrangement, broadcasts on Palapa C2 and APSTAR IIR would cease as AsiaSat-3S provided total digital support.
 An agreement with MiTV in Malaysia was signed in August 2004.

 Mobile services started in February 2003 for SingTel Mobile subscribers and later in June 2004 as a target for mobile TV reception for Nokia phones, by means of an embedded tuner developed by Mediacorp Technologies.
-Broadcasts in Thailand started in October 2004, after an agreement with the Thai Cable Television Association, which at the time comprised 170 member operators.